hidekihill/hidekihill.github.io/projects.md

 * View <a href="https://hidekihill.github.io/1513_Report_Public_copy.pdf">project report</a>.

 ## Computations with a Family of Three-Dimensional Kloosterman Sums
 H. Hill, sup.
 C. Franc.
-Undergraduate thesis formulating a series of computations of Kloosterman sums resulting from a particular family of three-dimensional representations of the modular group SL<sub>2</sub>(**Z**)/{&pm; I}.
+Undergraduate thesis formulating a series of computations of Kloosterman sums resulting from a particular family of three-dimensional representations of the modular group SL<sub>2</sub>(**Z**)/{ &pm;I}.

 * View my <a href="https://hidekihill.github.io/HidekiHill_ThesisTalk_slides.pdf">slides</a> from my talk at McMaster's Department of Mathematics and Statistics 2025 undergraduate thesis presentations.
 * View my thesis on McMaster's Mathematics and Statistics <a href="https://math.mcmaster.ca/undergraduate/useful-links/undergraduate-research-projects/">departmental website</a>.
 Also available as a